lunfardo314/proxima/tests/nodes/README.md

 amount controlled on 1 chain outputs: 199_999_999_000_000 TOTAL controlled on 3 outputs: 200_000_000_000_500
 ```
-It says, that the private key controlls `199.999.999.000.000` on a chain-constrained output.
+It says, that the private key controls `199.999.999.000.000` on a chain-constrained output.
 The command `proxi node chains` will display the _chain ID_ of the new chain:
 ```text
 Command line: 'proxi node chains'